RKNF404/Trivalent/docs/README.md

 - Minor user experience (UX) or usability improvements following these guidelines:
   - UX improvements that simply toggle or augment existing browser elements
   - No overhauls/reworks of existing functionality
-  - Keeping changes minimal and easily toggle-able
+  - Keeping changes minimal and easily toggleable

 ### Out of scope